rl-at-scale/rl-at-scale.github.io/README.md

-Website for RT-1: Robotics Transformer for Real-World Control at Scale
+Website for Deep RL at Scale: Sorting Waste in Office Buildings with a Fleet of Mobile Manipulators